woblerr/docker-pgbackrest/e2e_tests/README.md

 The following architecture is used to run the tests.
 * Separate containers for minio ang nginx.
 Official images [minio/minio](https://hub.docker.com/r/minio/minio/), [minio/mc](https://hub.docker.com/r/minio/mc) and [nginx](https://hub.docker.com/_/nginx) are used.
 It's necessary for S3 compatible storage for WAL archiving and backups.
+* Separate container for `sftp` server.
+It's necessary for sftp compatible storage for WAL archiving and backups.
+It's custom image, based on `docker-pgbackrest` image.
 * Separate container with PostgreSQL instance and pgBackRest for backup.
 It's custom image, based on `docker-pgbackrest` image.
 * Separate container with pgBackRest.
 This is the `docker-pgbackrest` image.

-S3 compatible storage is described in `e2e_tests/docker-compose.s3.yml`, separate containers with PostgreSQL instances are described in `e2e_tests/docker-compose.pg.yml` and containers with pgBackRest for tests are described in `e2e_tests/docker-compose.backup-ssh.yml` for communication over `SSH` and `e2e_tests/docker-compose.backup-tls.yml` for communication over `TLS`.
+S3 compatible storage is described in `e2e_tests/docker-compose.s3.yml`, separate containers with `sftp` compatible storage is described in `e2e_tests/docker-compose.sftp.yml`, separate containers with PostgreSQL instances are described in `e2e_tests/docker-compose.pg.yml` and containers with pgBackRest for tests are described in `e2e_tests/docker-compose.backup-ssh.yml` for communication over `SSH` and `e2e_tests/docker-compose.backup-tls.yml` for communication over `TLS`.

 ## Running tests